estonshi/detwin/README.md

       --winner-takes-all    If set, among all possible twinning modes, only the one with higest cc to reference model will merge.
-                             Default: all twinning modes merge in a weighted way --no-polarisation     Disable polarisation correction.
+                             Default: all twinning modes merge in a weighted way --highres=<n>         Reject reflections with resolution (A) higher than n while calculating CC in detwinning, default is Inf.
+      --lowres=<n>          Reject reflections with resolution (A) lower than n while calculating CC in detwinning, default is 0.
+      --no-polarisation     Disable polarisation correction.
       --cc-only             Only calculate and display CC between -i and -o hkl file --min-measurements=<n> Require at least <n> measurements before a